manucorsu/pygal-stubs/CONTRIBUTING.md

 After modifying the stubs, you should run `hatch check --fix`.
 This will:
 - Format with black
 - Fix linting with ruff
-- Give you a summary of any type errors (from basedpyright)
+- Give you a summary of any type errors (from basedpyright) and linter errors that couldn't be auto-fixed (from ruff)

 Please make sure that there are no type errors, then submit a PR.